aarani/aarani/README.md

 # Hi there 👋

-I'm a 24 y.o .NET developer with a love for coffee, programming, and biotechnology.
+I'm a .NET developer with a love for coffee, programming, and biotechnology.

 ### Some of my work:
 - [NOnion](https://github.com/aarani/NOnion/commits?author=aarani)